odait/daitcategoryslider/README.md

 *This module extends OXID to show the bannerslider of OXID's theme flow in category sites.
 OXID actions are extended to a new type called categoryslide or "Kategorienslide".
 The functions like assigning products or links are like those of the original banner actions.*

+## Manual
+More Information can be found here: [Dalley IT OXID Slider für Kategorien](https://www.dalley-it.com/blog/oxid-modul-kategorien-slider)

 ## Compatibility
 Tested with CE 4.10.2 and EE 5.3.2.
 I think it should also work with PE, but i haven't checked this yet.